 This bill amends sections of the North Dakota Century Code concerning sexual assault restraining orders and domestic violence protection orders.
 It allows victims of sexual assault, or their guardians, to seek restraining orders from the court, detailing the necessary petition requirements and the process for obtaining temporary and permanent orders.
-The bill specifies that a temporary restraining order can be issued if there are reasonable grounds to believe that sexual assault has occurred, and it outlines the prohibitions that can be placed on the respondent, such as contacting or harassing the victim.
-Additionally, the bill establishes penalties for violations of these orders, including class A misdemeanors and class C felonies for subsequent violations.
+The bill specifies that a temporary restraining order can be issued if there are reasonable grounds to believe that sexual assault has occurred, and it outlines the prohibitions placed on the respondent, including harassment and contact with the victim.
+Additionally, the bill establishes penalties for violations of these orders, including class A misdemeanors for initial violations and class C felonies for subsequent violations.

 Statutes affected: INTRODUCED: 12.1-31-01.2, 14-07.1-02